dotnet/docs-maui/docs/ios/xcsync.md

 #### Known issues

 * The addition of Xcsync to the workload as it is now has made it quite large.
 In the next release, we plan to optimize how intermediate dependencies are included and make the workload size more manageable.
 * When invoking the tool via the dotnet command with a higher verbosity, the xcsync command might generate some extra output in the logs regarding a compatible .NET SDK not being found.
-Please disregard this extraneous output, the tool will still execute successfully
+Please disregard this extraneous output, the tool will still execute successfully.
 * Using an invalid value for the --verbosity, -v results in a runtime exception instead of the proper help message.

 - - - -